JLane-scripps/Arboretum/README.md

 Welcome to the Arboretum.
-This package was developed to allow mass-spectrometry machines the ability to store and search PSM's (Peptide Sequence Matches) in real time, during and between mass-spec runs.
+This package was developed to allow mass-spectrometry instruments the ability to store and search PSM's (Peptide Sequence Matches) in real time, during and between mass-spec (M2/M2) acquisitions.

 The forest.py file utilizes several existing python packages and modules to design data storage "trees" of various formats;